2022 New York Giants season: Week 16: at Minnesota Vikings

 The Vikings won the preview of the playoff game played three weeks later.
 T. J. Hockenson, who would have big games in both matchups, struck first with a late 1st quarter touchdown.
-The Giants were driving but Vikings LB Brian Asamoah stripped Daniel Bellinger and the Vikings cashed in with a field goal.
+The Giants were driving but Vikings linebacker Brian Asamoah stripped Daniel Bellinger and the Vikings cashed in with a field goal.
 The Giants offense responded when Isaiah Hodgins capped off a touchdown drive and the Vikings led 10–7 at halftime.
 Graham Gano converted two 44-yard field goals for the Giants in the third quarter and the Giants led 13–10 going into the fourth.

 Hockenson scored his second touchdown of the day to start the quarter.
 The Giants drive stalled when Richie James dropped a third down pass, but Gano converted a 55-yard field goal, his third of the game.
 After exchanging drives, Jamie Gillan's punt was blocked and the Vikings recovered in scoring range.
 Kirk Cousins threw his third touchdown pass of the game to Justin Jefferson with 3:00 remaining.
 The Vikings opted to kick the extra point and led 24–16.
 The Giants scored 59 seconds later when Saquon Barkley had a 27-yard run on 4th & 2.
 They tied the game when Daniel Jones hit Bellinger for the two-point conversion.
 The Vikings methodically drove down the field with two third down conversions, and kicker Greg Joseph hit a franchise record 61-yard field goal as time expired.
 The Vikings won 27–24 and Kirk Cousins tied Matthew Stafford's NFL record with his 8th game-winning drive of the season.
 The Giants lost on a 60+ yard game-winning field goal as time expired for the third time in six seasons.
 The Giants fell 8–3–1 in one-score games while the Vikings improved to an NFL-record 11–0 on the season in one-score games.
 Despite falling to 8–6–1 overall, the Giants maintained pole position in the NFC wild card race when the Commanders, Seahawks and Lions also lost.